guillemontecinos/itp_fall_2018_open_source_studio/final_project/final.md

 ## Define the problem you addressed and greater landscape

-_Describe the community around your project.
-What is the current state of things?
-What issue do you wish to solve and why?
-What need does this project fill?
-What similar projects did you refer to / build off of?
-What sets your project apart?_

 This project attempted to address the problem of creating and maintaining translations to new languages other than English of the p5.js website.
 As an open-source and community-led project p5.js doesn't count with the resources to maintain and incorporate multiple languages automatically or by contributors.

 This project goals were: 1) to review existing Spanish translations of the website and translate pages that haven been translated yet, and 2) develop a documentation document that could facilitate new contributions.
 Before this project the only resource and guidelines to learn how to contribute in new or existing translations was the repository's [README](https://github.com/processing/p5.js-website) file which -even it contains essential information- is brief and leaves too many points without explanation.